thfmn/ttm-rag/docs/_build/html/_sources/future_steps.md.txt

 - ~~Add delays between requests to avoid overwhelming the API~~ (Completed)
 - ~~Implement request queuing for better resource management~~ (Completed)

+### 5. Dashboard Implementation
+- Implement a simple, working dashboard for real-time monitoring
+- Create dashboard UI with Vue.js and Bootstrap
+- Add real-time data streaming with WebSockets or Server-Sent Events
+- Implement key metrics visualization with Chart.js

 ## Medium-term Goals

 After completing the short-term goals, we'll focus on expanding our data sources and capabilities: